The Cat and the Dragon

-Neko to Ryū (猫と竜) is a Japanese light novel series written by Amara and illustrated by Mai Ōkuma.
-It was originally posted as a series of stories on the user-generated novel publishing website Shōsetsuka ni Narō from September 2013 to June 2014, before being published in print by Takarajimasha since April 2016.
+The Cat and the Dragon (猫と竜, Neko to Ryū) is a Japanese light novel series written by Amara and illustrated by Mai Ōkuma.
+It was originally posted as a series of stories on the user-generated novel publishing website Shōsetsuka ni Narō from September 2013 to June 2014, before being acquired and published by Takarajimasha since April 2016.
 A manga adaptation illustrated by Izumi Sasaki began serialization on Takarajimasha's Kono Manga ga Sugoi!
-Web manga website in September 2017, and has been compiled into twelve volumes as of November 2025.
-An anime television series adaptation produced by OLM is set to premiere in July 2026.
+Web manga website in September 2017.
+An anime television series adaptation produced by OLM aired from July to September 2026.
+A second season is set to premiere in 2027.

+Plot

+Many years ago, a dragon hatched inside a cave where a family of cats lived.
+Encountering the baby dragon, the mother cat decided to raise the dragon as one of their own.
+As years passed and the cats left him behind, he grows and vows to protect them.
+However, after seeing cats that were killed by humans for their fur, the dragon takes revenge, killing the adventurers who killed the cats.
+However, after an encounter with another cat, who reminded him of his past, he develops a cat-like form.